Iran Human Rights: Cases

-Navid Afkari: In the case of 27 year-old wrestler and protester, Navid Afkari, IHR published the court documents and the breaches against Navid and his brothers at every stage of their detention and legal proceedings.
+Navid Afkari: In the case of 27 year-old wrestler and protester, Navid Afkari, IHRNGO published the court documents and the breaches against Navid and his brothers at every stage of their detention and legal proceedings.
 Their lawyer of choice resigned after being threatened by judicial authorities and replaced by appointed lawyers.
-In recordings of his trial published by IHR, Navid can be heard defending himself and demanding to see the CCTV footage used as evidence against him.
+In recordings of his trial published by IHRNGO, Navid can be heard defending himself and demanding to see the CCTV footage used as evidence against him.
 The brothers said they had been tortured and coerced through threats against their family to force them into confessing to what they called lies.
-IHR refuted the judiciary’s claims after the court documents and evidence were released again on 1 September 2020.
+IHRNGO refuted the judiciary’s claims after the court documents and evidence were released again on 1 September 2020.

 Human rights defenders

-IHR publishes an annual report on the situation of human rights defenders in Iran.
-In its 2019/2020 report, IHR highlighted the situation of 53 human rights defenders who had altogether been sentenced to nearly 400 years of imprisonment and 787 lashes.
+IHRNGO publishes an annual report on the situation of human rights defenders in Iran.
+In its 2019/2020 report, IHRNGO highlighted the situation of 53 human rights defenders who had altogether been sentenced to nearly 400 years of imprisonment and 787 lashes.
 In an article marking International Human Rights Day, Mahmood Amiry-Moghaddam wrote about the situation of human rights defenders in Iran and said: "Ignoring human rights issues is no longer a viable solution.
 It is time to call on democratic nations to prioritize a human rights-based foreign policy.
 Not only because of the values and principles that are the basis of our rights system but because sustainable peace and stability cannot be achieved without human rights."

 Protest monitoring

 Aban Tribunal

-On the anniversary of the 2019-2020 Iranian protests, IHR joined Justice for Iran and ECPM to establish an International People's Tribunal (the Aban Tribunal, in reference to the Iranian month of Aban when the repression took place in Iran at the end of 2019) to investigate the atrocities that were committed during and in the aftermath of the November 2019 nationwide protests on behalf of the victim's families.
-On its establishment, IHR Director Mahmood Amiry-Moghaddam said: "The establishment of this Tribunal is urgent and necessary.
+On the anniversary of the 2019-2020 Iranian protests, IHRNGO joined Justice for Iran and ECPM to establish an International People's Tribunal (the Aban Tribunal, in reference to the Iranian month of Aban when the repression took place in Iran at the end of 2019) to investigate the atrocities that were committed during and in the aftermath of the November 2019 nationwide protests on behalf of the victim's families.
+On its establishment, Shadi Sadr, the Executive Director of Justice for Iran, said: "The establishment of this Tribunal is urgent and necessary.
 When the international community turns a blind eye to such atrocities, those who know what happened have a moral responsibility to bring about justice and accountability."

 Mahsa Amini protests

-In 2022, protests erupted after public outrage over the death of 22-year-old Mahsa Amini in police custody.
-She was arrested by Islamic religious police, Iran's political and morality police, for violating the Islamic Republic's strict dress code.
-Iran Human Rights has continuously monitored and reported government atrocities during the Mahsa Amini protests.
-As of 5 November 2022, IHR has documented 304 people killed (including 41 children) in the protests.
+In the 2023, Iran Human Rights reported on the detention of the father of Mahsa Amini in the period leading up to the one-year anniversary of her death.